Charles-Hubert Gervais

 Charles-Hubert Gervais (19 February 1671 – 14 January 1744) was a French composer of the Baroque era.
 The son of a valet to King Louis XIV's brother, Monsieur, Gervais was born at the Palais Royal in Paris and probably educated by Monsieur's musical intendants, Jean Granouillet de Sablières and Charles Lalouette.
 He worked as a musician for the Duc de Chartres, the future regent of France.
 In 1701, he married Françoise du Vivier (she died in 1723).
 In 1721 he was named sous-maître de musique at the Chapelle royale along with André Campra, Nicolas Bernier and Michel Richard Delalande (who had previously held the post alone).
-Gervais composed sacred music, 42 grans motets, 7 petits motets, cantatas, and operas, including two tragédies en musique.
+Gervais composed sacred music, 42 grand motets, 7 petits motets, cantatas, and operas, including two tragédies en musique.